HolyGrailMarketing/gates-of-ocean-ridge/README.md

 # The Gates of Ocean Ridge - Coming Soon Website

-A luxury one-page website introducing The Gates of Ocean Ridge development in Ocean Ridge, Towel Isle St. Mary, Jamaica.
+A luxury one-page website introducing The Gates of Ocean Ridge development in Ocean Ridge, Tower Isle St. Mary, Jamaica.
 Built with Next.js, TypeScript, Tailwind CSS, and Framer Motion.

 ## 🌊 About The Development